 - Ensure 30-45 minutes pre-run you’ve had at least 8oz

 - Start carrying water on every run (then you won’t forget on long runs)

 - Still feeling thirsty?
 Try sipping every couple of minutes

 - Still thirsty?
 Check your pre-hydration again

-Post run, again it’s time to sip not guzzle which usually leads to an unhappy stomach.
-All the blood is currently diverted from your digestion, so you want to ease in both water and food.
+Post-run, again it’s time to sip not guzzle which usually leads to stomach cramps while running.
+In fact, all the blood is currently diverted from your digestion.
+So you want to ease in both water and food.

 Do you need a sports drink?
 No. Skip the artificial chemicals (nothing in nature is neon).